 This course, at Level 4 for 60 Credits, offers an opportunity for those looking to change their career and/or don’t quite meet the entry requirements for our professional health and social care degree programmes.

 Delivered through online evening taught classes (Tuesday, 6–9 pm) via our dedicated online learning platform, this programme is an easily accessible and vocationally relevant introduction to academic study.

 It is aimed at those who would like to pursue careers as nurses, midwives, operating department practitioners, paramedics or social workers*, but who currently do not have the academic qualifications to apply directly for our healthcare degrees.

-This part-time evening programme is designed for people looking to progress onto professional programmes.
+This fully online part-time evening programme is designed for people looking to progress onto professional programmes.
 You can remain in your job while studying.
 The course will also improve your knowledge, skills and employability, and help you to decide if further study is for you.

 - First Step Study Skills

 - Introduction to Health and Social Care

 - Numeracy in Health and Social Care Practice

 Students are assessed through a variety of methods including written assignments, portfolios of evidence, examinations and presentations.